-In this post, we’re going to look at the lives and careers of 15 greatest and most famous female cello players and their amazing contributions to both classical music and the cello itself.
+In this post, we’re going to look at the lives and careers of the 15 greatest and most famous female cello players and their amazing contributions to both classical music and the cello itself.

 1. Jacqueline du Pré

 Born in 1945, Jacqueline du Pré was a Female British cellist who is often regarded as one of the greatest cellists of all time.

-She made her formal debut on the music scene in 1961 when she was only 16 years old and by the time she was 20, had gained international recognition and performed renowned pieces around the globe.
+She made her formal debut on the music scene in 1961 when she was only 16 years old, and by the time she was 20, she had gained international recognition and performed renowned pieces around the globe.

 She married fellow musician Daniel Barenboim who was well-known as a conductor and pianist, and they did a fair amount of work together during her career.

-However, du Pré started having some noticeable weakness and numbness in her hands that greatly reduced the amount she performed when she was only 26.
+However, du Pré started having some noticeable weakness and numbness in her hands that significantly reduced the amount she performed when she was only 26.

 Shortly after, she was diagnosed with multiple sclerosis, and her health declined rapidly, and barely played at all before her early retirement when she was 28.